With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreChris Kyle Patriots Hospital is a mental health clinic in Anchorage, Alaska, located at 1650 Bragaw Street, 99508.
 Chris Kyle Patriots Hospital offers hospital inpatient treatment.
-Chris Kyle Patriots Hospital provides cognitive behavioral therapy, activity therapy and trauma therapy to seniors 65 or older, young adults and adults.
-Chris Kyle Patriots Hospital also supports veterans, people with trauma and people with PTSD.
-Some other services provided by Chris Kyle Patriots Hospital include family psychoeducation, diet and exercise counseling and psychosocial rehabilitation services.
+Chris Kyle Patriots Hospital provides couples/family therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Chris Kyle Patriots Hospital also supports military families, people with serious mental illness and people with traumatic brain injury.
+Some other services provided by Chris Kyle Patriots Hospital include psychosocial rehabilitation services, diet and exercise counseling and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.